PacificBiosciences/trgt/README.md

   - Bug fix: fixed handling of AL tags when loading spanning BAM files modified by samtools
   - Improved error handling and messaging during parsing of plotting inputs
 - 2.1.0
   - **Important changes**:
     - Extended the use of optimized aligners to the plotting (TRVZ) functionality
     - Further optimized alignments, significantly improving overall performance for targeted datasets beyond the improvements introduced in 2.0, and cumulatively achieving ~2x speed-up for whole-genome sequencing data
+- 3.0.0
+  - **Breaking change**: Modified how TRGT detects repeat motifs
+    - Changed repeat segmentation algorithm to only match perfect STR motifs (imperfections in VNTR motifs are still allowed)
+    - Implemented more flexible motif matching that allows better detection and visualization of repeat interruptions
+  - Made a number of improvements to TRGT plots
+    - Replaced the size scale with the overall allele length
+    - Implemented more accurate motif matching in waterfall plots
+    - Made it possible to compress the plots vertically (useful for high-depth targeted data)
+    - Made it easier to distinguish between mismatches and unsegmented regions
+  - Bug fix: Explicitly set reference from genome path for CRAM input, avoiding issues with moved/renamed references

 ### DISCLAIMER